Product-Mix Auctions and Tropical Geometry: Product-Mix Auctions.

-\section{Product-Mix Auctions}
+\section{Product-Mix Auctions.}

 Suppose there are $n$ types of indivisible goods.
-A \emph{good bundle} is a vector in $\Z^n$.
-For $j = 1, \ldots, J$, the $j$-th agent gives the auctioneer her utility function (bids)
+A \emph{good bundle} is a point in $\Z^n$.
+For $j = 1, \ldots, J$, the $j$-th agent gives the economist her valuation function (bids)

 where $A^j \subset \ZZ^n$ and $u^j(a)$ is her bid for bundle $a \in A^j$.
-Here the negative coordinates (with possibly negative utilities) means that the agent wants to sell products.
-In this setup, sellers and buyers play the same role.
+Here negative coordinates (with possibly negative valuations) mean that the agent wants to sell the products.
+In this setup the sellers and buyers play the same role.

 The Minkowski sum